Tim Robberts/Getty Images

 Bottom line

-Figuring out where to go for get a business loan can be a big decision.
+Figuring out where to go to get a business loan can be a big decision.
 You can get loans from online lenders, large and small banks, credit unions or some nonprofits.
 Evaluate your credit health and business loan needs and compare several lenders before applying.

 Read the full article here